 Easy

-Each person shares their photo and the story that goes with it
+Each person shares their photo and tells the story behind it

-End with a quick debrief: 'What struck you about those conversations?'
+End with a brief debrief: 'What struck you about these conversations?'

 Push for stories, not descriptions.
-'What was happening then?' beats 'Here's a picture of me'
+'What was happening then?' beats 'This is me at a beach'

-Location Theme: Share photos from favorite places you've visited
+Travel Edition: Share photos from memorable places you've visited

-Achievement Moments: Photos of personal milestones or proud moments
+Milestone Moments: Photos of personal achievements or proud moments

 Two Truths and a Lie is a classic ice breaker game where each person shares three statements—two true, one false—while others guess the lie.
 Simple rules, zero materials, maximum engagement.